13 March 2023 Employment Law Alert

 Protecting an individual's right to strike amidst widespread violence

-On 13 March 2023, the Labour Appeal Court (LAC) handed down a judgment in an urgent appeal against the judgment and order of the Labour Court handed down a week earlier that interdicted the national public service strike called upon by the National Education, Health and Allied Workers' Union (NEHAWU).
+- The Labour Appeal Court (LAC) issued a judgment regarding an urgent appeal against the interdiction of a national public service strike called by NEHAWU.

 The respondents in this matter consisted of various public bodies such as the Minister of Finance, the Department of Public Service and Administration, the Minister of Public Service and Administration, National Treasury, and the Public Service Coordinating Bargaining Council.
 It was contended that the legitimacy of a strike will be determined by the question of whether it serves a collective bargaining purpose.
 The respondents contended that the strike does not as it serves no collective bargaining purpose and that the applicant had abused the right to strike and it did so illegitimately and unlawfully.